ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-We will end our introduction to the parsing expression grammar and the use of the [npeg]{.mod} module here.
+We will end our introduction to the parsing expression grammar and the use of the [npeg] module here.
 To learn all the details about PEG like restrictions, performance and memory consumption you should consult the Wikipedia article or other dedicated literature.
-And for advanced uses of the [npeg]{.mod} module including the use of back references, and all the available syntax elements, you have to study its API documentation carefully.
+And for advanced uses of the [npeg] module including the use of back references, and all the available syntax elements, you have to study its API documentation carefully.